“An evening of musical perfection” The Royal Gazette

 She has collaborated with many distinguished performers in chamber music settings, including Leon Fleisher, Ani Kavafian, Roger Tapping, Catherine Cho, and André Watts.
 Caeli was a prizewinner of the Juilliard Concerto Competition and appeared as a soloist with the Juilliard Orchestra in Alice Tully Hall.

 Caeli has performed at Ravinia's Steans Music Institute, the Perlman Music Program's Chamber Music Workshop, the Verbier Academy, and has served as a principal violist of the Verbier Festival Orchestra.
-Caeli is a teaching assistant for the ACHT studio at Juilliard; a faculty member of the HeifetzPEG program of the Heifetz International Music Institute, and the Teaching Artist faculty of the New York Philharmonic.
+Caeli is a teaching assistant for the ACHT studio at Juilliard; a faculty member of the HeifetzPEG program of the Heifetz International Music Institute; and a Teaching Artist of the New York Philharmonic.
 As a teenager, she was a frequent performer and recurring cast member on NPR’s From The Top.
 Her print articles have appeared in Strings, Teen Strings, and Symphony magazines.
 Caeli is a fellow with Carnegie Hall’s Ensemble Connect for the 2018-2020 seasons.